 A practical example?

-A 14 ft wall can contain three different scenarios you can alternate during the day: kitchen area can be closed to have enough space for a delightful dinner with friends before the desired relaxing time.
+A single 4 meters wall can contain three different scenarios to be alternated during the day: the kitchen area can be closed to have enough space for a pleasant dinner with friends before the long-awaited relaxing time.

 A new space for every time of the day is what you can have with easy rapid moves thanks to Clei patents and technology.

 Space 11 has two souls: Penelope 2 Dining, a transforming system with convertible double bed, tilting opening with safety mechanism to stop accidental opening and closing, and a 4 seats tilting table; and Kitchen Box, a transforming mini-kitchen able to provide the comfort of a real kitchen in only 1.2 meters.
 With a simple rotating movement, you can double the work surface.